 Revd George Mwaura

-URC Minister and Leader of Ministerial Team as well as Pastoral consultant for Milton Keynes and Northampton Areas of East Midland Synod of the URC.
+URC Minister as well as Pastoral consultant for Milton Keynes and Northampton Areas of East Midland Synod of the URC.

 I was born and brought up in the Rift Valley part of Kenya.
 After completing my higher education in Kenya, I went to Punjab University in India, where I studied for a BA degree in Economics and Public Administration.
 Upon graduation, I worked with the Kenyan Government as an administrative officer in various ministries.
 Then I joined the United Nations High Commission for Refugees and I served in several countries.